Agency Partners

 Preferred employment type for Engineering roles in Netherlands

-In the Netherlands, the employment type distribution for engineering roles reveals a strong preference for full-time positions, which account for 93% of job opportunities.
-Contract roles follow significantly, comprising 6% of the market, while part-time positions represent a modest 1%.
-This data underscores the importance of targeting full-time E-commerce Developer opportunities in the Netherlands to align hiring strategies with market trends.
+In the Netherlands, the employment type distribution for engineering roles reveals a strong preference for full-time positions, which account for 93% of opportunities.
+Contract roles follow at 6%, while part-time positions represent just 2% of the job market.
+This data underscores the necessity for hiring managers, particularly CTOs and engineering leaders, to strategically align their recruitment efforts with the prevailing full-time employment trend.

 Time to Hire Distribution for E-commerce in Netherlands